Supernature (song)

 "Supernature" is the title track of French disco drummer and composer Cerrone's 1977 album Supernature (Cerrone III).
 Along with the tracks "Give Me Love" and "Love Is Here", the song reached number one on the US disco/dance charts in early 1978.
 The single also crossed over to both the Billboard Hot 100, where it peaked at number 70, and the soul charts, where it peaked at number 72.
 In August 1978, "Supernature" peaked at number eight in the UK Singles Chart following heavy exposure on the first series of The Kenny Everett Video Show.

 Background

 The lyrics were written by a young Lene Lovich, though she was not credited.
 The song features an environmental theme, imagining a future where the use of artificial chemicals in agriculture has caused "creatures down below" to emerge and "take their sweet revenge" against mankind.
 The lyrics were inspired by The Island of Dr. Moreau.
+The uncredited vocalist is the session singer Kay Garner.